DakobedBard/dsi-spark/miniquiz.md

 ##Spark / PySpark Installation

+If you want to install PySpark on your laptop

 1. Go to this [link](http://spark.apache.org/downloads.html).
 2. Select `Pre-built for Hadoop 1.X` under `2.
 Chose a package type:`.
-3. Download the tar package by `Download Spark: spark-1.2.0-bin-hadoop1.tgz`
+3. Download the tar package by `Download Spark: spark-1.2.1-bin-hadoop1.tgz`.
+Version `1.3` would work too.
 4. Unzip the file and place it at your home directory
 5. Make sure the folder name is `spark-1.2.1-bin-hadoop1`
 6. Include the following lines in the `~/.bashrc` or `~/.zshrc` file